pusher/docs/docs/channels/library_auth_reference/auth-signatures.md

 ---
 date: 2021-08-01
-title: Pusher Channels Docs | Generating the authentication string
+title: Pusher Channels Docs | Generating authentication and authorization strings
 description: This guide is designed for library makers who wish to implement the signing mechanism in use for user authentication and by private channels.
 layout: channels.njk
 eleventyNavigation:
   parent: Library auth reference
-  key: Auth signatures
+  key: Authentication and authorization signatures
-  title: Authentication signatures
+  title: Authentication and authorization signatures
   order: 1
 ---

-# Generating the authentication string
+# Generating authentication and authorization strings

 This guide is designed for library makers who wish to implement the signing mechanism in use for [user authentication](/docs/channels/using_channels/user-authentitcation) and by [private channels](/docs/channels/using_channels/private-channels).
 Visit those pages for information about integration and an overview of the technique.